joelchan/notes/content/C- A structural editor can make a DSL approachable to end-users.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/CnbVCNIh1NA" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 Spreadsheets make CSVs more approachable.
+Airtable makes relational databases approachable.
+The issue with text on its own is often that it requires users to memorize a syntax, and that scares people.